leeky1535/Projects/Safe Ride/Readme.md

 Safe Ride

-This is our final project for CS411: Database Systems.
+This is our Safe Ride project.

 We used Django Web Framework to build our website.